-A Joint Public Meeting, will be held on January 16th, 2020 at the Rotary Complex in Stratford (a copy of the notice is attached as Appendix "A").
+A Joint Public Meeting, will be held on January 16th, 2020 at the Rotary Complex in Stratford.
 This meeting will provide information about the proposed municipal boundary adjustment and will provide an opportunity to hear from interested parties.

 This planning justification report has been prepared to outline the details of the annexation proposal, and in particular the land use planning considerations in the context of current provincial and local planning policy, including the proposed changes to the Provincial Policy Statement that were introduced in 2019.
 The policies of the County of Perth Official Plan, and the City of Stratford Official Plan are also considered in this report.